 A typical day for me, that’s Al (short for Alastair) and not Artificial Intelligence, isn’t actually that typical.
 My role is UK Head of Sales and it is, in my opinion, the best role in the company.
 Let me explain why.

 My role is very varied.
 We are a scale-up, disruptive business and we are rapidly growing.
 That means getting involved in many facets of the business – especially those that directly involve our clients and partners.
-I am lucky that I get to cover sales and marketing, but also am involved with client implementations, client reviews, and product road-map planning.
-As we are expanding, I am also involved with lots of recruitment.
-That is when I’m in the office, which isn’t all that often.
-I spend a lot of my time out and about seeing clients, attending conferences and giving talks about the future of psychometric assessment.
+I am lucky that I get to cover sales and marketing, but also am involved with client implementations, client reviews, product road-map planning and, as we are expanding, lots of recruitment.
+That is when I’m in the office, which isn’t all that often as I spend a lot of my time out and about seeing clients, attending conferences and giving talks about the future of psychometric assessment.

 But, if I did have a typical day it might be something like this…

-The start of the day is spent catching up on emails and messages from clients and making sure that any actions for clients are in progress or complete.
-The sales and marketing teams work really closely, so I’ll catch up with them and make sure they have everything they need from me.
-The market is really interested in our offering, so it is a busy time for the team.
+The start of the day is spent catching up on emails and messages from clients and making sure that any actions for clients are in progress and/or complete.
+The sales and marketing teams work really closely, so I’ll catch up with some of the team and make sure they have everything they need from me.
+The market is really interested in our offering – so it is a busy time for the team.
 It is our job to promote the benefits of using our neuroscience and app-based assessments – and it is something the team thrive in doing.

 The downside of being out of the office so much is that I do have to try and stay on top of everything on the move – but nowadays technology helps with that.
-I’ll usually be joining a call or two from somewhere remote and have a growing list of odd places I’ve attempted to do a Webex call!
+I’ll usually be joining a call or two from somewhere remote (I have a growing list of odd places I’ve attempted to do a webex call) on my travels.

 On the days I get back to the office I try to make the most of being around the team and in our amazing workspace.
 Arctic Shores is a very collaborative place and the team are always happy to share information and knowledge share with colleagues – which is great!
 We have a young, dynamic team and there always seems to be something going on after work as well – whether that is doing some sport, yoga or off to an activity as a group – I try to get involved when I can.